-The Taos native discovered ballroom and other types of partner dancing at St. John’s College, where he graduated with a bachelor’s degree in liberal arts.
+A native New Mexican, Lawrence discovered ballroom dance while attending St. John’s College in Santa Fe, where he graduated with a bachelor’s degree in Liberal Arts.

 It don’t mean a thing if it ain’t got Mike Garcia’s swing.
 A professional dancer since 1996, Mike realized early on that swing dancing was his calling.